beginner46/beginner46/README.md

 - 👋 Hi, I’m @beginner46.
-- 👀 I’m interested in applications of Data Science to trading.
+- 👀 I’m interested in applications of Data Science.
-- 🌱 I’m currently learning Data Science and Engineering at IISER Bhopal.
+- 🌱 I have completed my bachelor's in Data Science and Engineering at IISER Bhopal.
-- 💞️ I’m looking to collaborate on anything related to trading and finance.
+- 💞️ I’m looking to collaborate on anything that can help solve complex problems and drive insights from a given dataset.
-- 📫 Feel free to reach me at shashanks19@iiserb.ac.in
+- 📫 Feel free to ping me on shashanks.iiserb@gmail.com

 <!---
 beginner46/beginner46 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.